US · AI law tracker

 S.3108 — US

 S.3108 is an AI governance agency report from US, currently effective.
-A US Senate bill, S.3108, was introduced to mandate reports on AI's impact on employment [1].
+A US Senate Bill proposes mandatory reports on AI's impact on employment [1], signaling legislative interest in workforce disruption.
 AIGI tracks 1 primary-source update on this bill; the most recent was published on 2026-05-12.

 Status & timeline